ryanxw/Tutorials/ASPLOS_2024/README.md

 10:30 - 11:15 Shavindra Premaratne: Execution of quantum algorithms using the Intel® Quantum SDK

-11:15 - 12:00 Kevin Rasch: Demo - Programming with the Intel® Quantum SDK
+11:15 - 12:00 Panel: Pushing the Boundaries of Research and Innovation

 ## Abstract